sleekmason/Lilidog/README.md

 ﻿# Lilidog is based on Debian Bullseye.
-With Openbox, Fluxbox, Jwm, and Pekwm.
-64 bit version.<br/>
+With Openbox & Fluxbox, 32 bit and 64 bit versions.<br/>

 The different window managers can be accessed through the login screen.
 Lilidog boots to <br/>
 Openbox by default.